Pain, few gains for investors as markets slumped in 2022

 Higher mortgage rates combined with still-rising home prices make it difficult for many would-be buyers to afford a home.
 Sales of previously occupied U.S. homes saw their biggest sales slump in more than a decade.

 — Alex Veiga

 IS TESLA ON AUTOPILOT?

 You can’t blame Tesla shareholders for feeling jilted.

 CEO Elon Musk took over Twitter and appears consumed with turning around the social media company.
-With Musk’s focus diverted, Tesla shares lost more than half their value, their biggest-ever annual.
+With Musk’s focus diverted, Tesla shares have lost more than half their value.
 And Tesla’s dominance of the market for electric vehicles is waning.

 Most of Musk’s wealth is tied up in Tesla stock, which started falling in April when he disclosed a stake in Twitter.
 The collapse in the stock price has bumped Musk into second place on Forbes’ list of the world’s wealthiest people, behind cosmetic magnate Bernard Arnault.

 After buying Twitter in October, Musk has cut half its staff and picked fights with public officials and others.